No More Guilt!

 About Joan Stradling, Author

-Joan Stradling is a middle grade and YA author of stories with magical elements.
+Joan Stradling writes magical, fantastical, dark, mysterious stories.
 She loves painting, baking, crafting, pet wrangling, and anything else she can fit into her schedule.
 A passionate believer in the power of books, she still hopes to one day ride a dragon, meet a Hobbit, or discover new worlds by walking through a wardrobe.
-In the meantime, she imagines and writes about her own incredible worlds and characters–and continues to live vicariously through the adventures in other’s books.
-You can find her on Instagram (@JoanStradlingAuthor) or Twitter (@justJoanS) or FB (Joan Stradling aka Joan Stewart) Join me on Patreon: Patreon.com/joanstradling
+In the meantime, she imagines and writes about her own incredible worlds and characters–and continues to live vicariously through the adventures in other books.
+For a glimpse into her world, find her on Instagram (@JoanStradlingAuthor), (@Joan.of.Arts), FB (Joan Stradling aka Joan Stewart), or her website (www.joanstradling.com) Join me on Patreon: Patreon.com/joanstradling

 This entry was posted in inspiration, writing and tagged , .
 Bookmark the permalink.